A cargo ship carrying thousands of Porsches and Bentleys is burning and adrift at sea

 Depending on the model of the Porsche, the average price for the German-made vehicle can range from $101,000 to $174,000, according to U.S. dealers.
 In addition to the Porsche and Volkswagen vehicles, there were also 189 Bentleys, the Drive reported.
 Newer model Bentleys can cost between $166,000 and $348,000, according to Car and Driver.

-A spokesman for the Volkswagen Group did not immediately respond to a request for comment Friday.
-The company confirmed to the AP that the Felicity Ace was transporting its vehicles to the United States but declined to elaborate on the extent of the losses.
+A spokesman for the Volkswagen Group confirmed that the Felicity Ace was transporting its vehicles to the United States but declined to elaborate on the extent of the losses.

-“We are in contact with the shipping company to get more information about the incident,” Dirk Ameer, a Volkswagen spokesperson, told CNN.
+“We are in contact with the shipping company to get more information about the incident,” said the spokesman, Dirk Ameer.

 The Japanese shipping line Mitsui O.S.K.
 Lines, which operates the Felicity Ace, did not immediately respond to a request for comment.